synaptics-synap/doc/manual/nnapi.md

 The model compilation has been heavily optimized, but even so, it can take several milliseconds up to a few seconds for typical models, so it is suggested to execute an inference once just after the model has been loaded and prepared.
 One of the techniques used to speed up model compilation is caching.
 Some results of the computations performed to compile a model are cached in a file so that they don't have to be executed again the next time the same model is compiled.

 On Android, the cache file is saved by default to `/data/vendor/synap/nnhal.cache` and will contain up to 10,000 entries, which corresponds to a good setting for NNAPI utilization on an average system.
 The cache path and size can be changed by setting the properties `vendor.SYNAP_CACHE_PATH` and `vendor.SYNAP_CACHE_CAPACITY`.
 Setting the capacity to 0 will disable the cache.
-An additional possibility to speed up model compilation is to use the NNAPI cache, see [nnapi-caching](#nnapi-caching).
+An additional possibility to speed up model compilation is to use the NNAPI cache, see [NNAPI Compilation Caching](/docs/synap/nnapi#nnapi-compilation-caching).

-On Yocto Linux, there is no NNAPI cache, but we still have smaller per-process cache files named `synap-cache.<PROGRAM-NAME>` in the `/tmp/` directory.
+On Yocto Linux, there is no NNAPI cache, but we still have smaller per-process cache files named `synap-cache.[PROGRAM-NAME](PROGRAM-NAME)` in the `/tmp/` directory.

 ## Benchmarking Models with NNAPI